In a Nutshell:

 Where track design is concerned, there are three basic flavors: L-Track, S-Track, and Hybrid Track.

-The one minor complaint with the Relaxonchair MK-II Plus Massage Chair’s implementation of this feature is the fact that its extended track doesn’t extend very far.
+The one minor complaint with the Relaxonchair MK-II Plus Massage Chair’s implementation of this feature is that its extended track doesn’t extend very far.
 It’ll allow the rollers to reach the glutes and the top portion of the backs of your thighs, but that’s about it.

 3D Body Scan